Usamathakur/chaoticpy-ai/README.md

 # chaoticpy-ai
 An alternative and chaotic approach to train AGIs and replace Tensorflow.
-Our architecture will make you wanna kill yo mama.
+Our architecture will make you rethink the Math behind AI.